Home Toxics (Paint, Oil, Pesticides & More)

 - Business and state-wide resources

-The Washtenaw County Home Toxics Center is located at 705 N Zeeb Road, Ann Arbor, at the Western Washtenaw Services Center.
-The building is located between the Washtenaw County Road Commission and Scio Township Hall.
+The Washtenaw County Home Toxics Center is in the back parking lot of 705 N Zeeb Road, Ann Arbor.
+The facility is located between the Washtenaw County Road Commission and Scio Township Hall.

 Never drop-off toxic materials without a County employee to assist you.
 Leaving toxic materials outside the collection area fence or anywhere in the parking lot is illegal and strictly prohibited.